Low-carb diet and intermittent fasting

 The early stages of both a low-carb diet and intermittent fasting come with side effects, but don’t worry too much.
 In the first couple of weeks, you may experience:

 Pay attention to how your body feels, and make adjustments as you go along.
-You might feel better with a little more carbohydrate in your system, especially if you’re active.
+You might feel better with a little more carbohydrates in your system, especially if you’re active.

 Who can go on a low-carb intermittent fasting diet?